 Mycobacterium marinum is a naturally occurring aquatic organism found in fresh and salt water.
 In humans, M. marinum predominantly causes soft tissue infection following exposure to contaminated water.
 The most common presentation is “fish-tank granuloma”3: hand infection following exposure to fish-tank water.
 The majority of cases have a preceding injury to the hand (e.g. bites, abrasions, or puncture wounds) prior to exposure which allowed entry of the mycobacterium through the dermis and into the soft tissues.
-Prior to the introduction of routine chlorination of swimming pools, swimming pools were the leading source of acquisition of infection and fish-tank granuloma was termed “Swimming pool granuloma”.
+Prior to the introduction of routine chlorination of swimming pools, swimming pools were the leading source of acquisition of infection and fish-tank granuloma was termed “Swimming pool granuloma” 3.

-Symptoms of M marinum skin and soft tissue infection usually start as a solitary violaceous plaque, nodule, or non-healing ulcer followed by a typical sporotrichoid rash.
+Symptoms of M. marinum skin and soft tissue infection usually start as a solitary violaceous plaque, nodule, or non-healing ulcer followed by a typical sporotrichoid rash.
 A sporotrichoid rash is one in which erythematous fleshy nodules spread proximally from the source of the infection (most commonly a wound on the hands) along the lymphatic system.
 The lesion that our patient described developing over his wrist was the early progression of a sporotrichoid rash.
 Skin and soft tissue infection is the most common presentation with disseminated infection being rare and usually only occurring in people with immunocompromise including those who have had chemotherapy and HIV-positive patients3.

+With regards to culture and identification of M. marinum, the organism has an intermediate growth rate with an optimum growth temperature which is lower than other mycobacteria.
+Skin biopsies of suspected M. marinum should be inoculated into slopes containing pyruvate Löwenstein-Jensen medium and then incubated at 28-30°C. Molecular assays such as the GenoType Mycobacterium CM molecular assay (Hain Lifescience) can then be used to identify mycobacterial species.
+While resistance testing is sometimes performed, it is not routinely required in the clinical setting unless the patient experiences treatment failure or has repeated positive cultures following appropriate treatment.

 There is a dearth of evidence regarding optimal treatment for M. marinum.
 Combination therapy of clarithromycin or rifampicin with ethambutol is the most widely used regimen with high reported cure rates4,5 but use of this regimen is supported by prospective or retrospective cohort analyses rather than randomised control trial level evidence.
 Other potential agents used for mild disease can include trimethoprim-sulphamethoxazole and doxycycline.
 Treatment should continue for one to two months following symptom resolution which typically means approximately three to four months of treatment.
 Isoniazid, streptomycin and pyrazinamide should not be used due to innate resistance of M. marinum to these antimycobacterial agents5.

 Clinicians must be cognisant of interactions between certain antimicrobials used to treat M. marinum and other medications.
 For example, rifampicin is a potent cytochrome P450 enzyme inducer whereas macrolide antibiotics (such as azithromycin and clarithromycin) are cytochrome P450 enzyme inhibitors.
 Common interactions of rifampicin and macrolides with other medications include a decrease (rifampicin) or increase (macrolides) in the drug concentrations of opiate analgesia, certain anti-epileptic medications, and oral anticoagulants.
 In the case of our patient, rifampicin induction caused a decrease in the effectiveness of his opiate analgesia and therefore had to be substituted with azithromycin.